 More details about the factors we considered when finding the best baby high chair!

 Versatility.
-Just like a good convertible car seat, the best high chairs on the market grow with your baby, from infant to toddler and right through the later years.
+Just like a good convertible car seat, the best high-chairs will grow with your baby, from infant to toddler and right through the later years.
 Some chairs start as stand-alone high chairs that you pull right up to the dinner table, then the seat/booster portion pops off and straps to your dining room chair, first with the tray attached and then without the tray (using your table instead of the tray).
 Good examples of this are the Graco Blossom 4-in-1, or the Ingenuity Trio 3-in-1, both of which are good examples of high chairs that grow with your baby Some others provide a full range of adjustability so that you never need to use one of your dining room chairs; instead, they have an adjustable seat and foot-rest height that can suit from baby all the way up to basically an adult (like the Abiie Beyond, the Keekaroo Height Right or the Stokke Tripp Trapp).
 These are the best ergonomically supportive chairs, recommended by physical and occupational therapists.
 The reason these professionals care about the ergonomics of a high chair is that it turns out that the position of your baby is very important for supporting swallowing, digestion, and posture.
 The more upright your baby the easier to swallow and the less likely they will get indigestion and gas during or after eating.
 These are highly recommended for babies with sensory needs, low muscle tone, or special needs.
 But the most ergonomically appropriate high chairs also tend to be the most expensive, and some of them (like the Stokke Tripp Trapp) are relatively uncomfortable, and don't do a great job supporting the shoulders and head of a younger baby.
 Note that we also tried out the Skip Hop Tuo Convertible High Chair.
 It converts from a typical high chair to a toddler chair without the tray and harness, but can be used at the dining room table or elsewhere (like at an arts and crafts table).
 But we found the tray really finicky to use, the safety harness was difficult to use, and we weren't impressed with the levels of comfort or adjustability.
 We consider each high chair's versatility and support in our reviews.